-- Schedule 5.1 of the NER describes the planning, design and operating criteria that must be applied by TNSPs to transmission networks which they own, operate and control;44 and - " Applicable regulatory instruments45 refers to all laws, regulations, orders, licence conditions, codes, determinations and other regulatory instruments that regulate or contain terms and conditions relating to transmission services. - Most relevantly, they include jurisdictional licence conditions relating to the performance and reliability standards with respect to transmission networks.
+- Schedule 5.1 of the NER describes the planning, design and operating criteria that must be applied by TNSPs to transmission networks which they own, operate and control;49 and - Applicable regulatory instruments50 refers to all laws, regulations, orders, licence conditions, codes, determinations and other regulatory instruments that regulate or contain terms and conditions relating to transmission services. - Most relevantly, they include jurisdictional licence conditions relating to the performance and reliability standards with respect to transmission networks.

-Inertia network services and system strength services projects are undertaken in response to a requirement notice issued by AEMO:
+Inertia network services and system strength services projects are undertaken to meet minimum levels identified by AEMO or in response to a requirement notice issued by AEMO:

-- " Clause 5.20B.4 sets out the obligations of an inertia service provider to make available inertia services, following notice by AEMO; and - Schedule 5.1.14 sets out the obligations of a system strength service provider to make available system strength services to meet the minimum and efficient levels of system strength forecast by AEMO.
+- Clause 5.20B.4 sets out the obligations of an inertia service provider to make available inertia services, to meet requirements identified by AEMO; and - Schedule 5.1.14 sets out the obligations of a system strength service provider to make available system strength services to meet the minimum and efficient levels of system strength forecast by AEMO.